 Technology is always fascinating for people and with dental advancements, there are always additional benefits that come along with it for both patients as well as dentists.
 Hence, It is always in the best interest for dentists to keep updating themselves with newer technologies they can use to improve patient footfall and their experience.

 Technologies that dentists can incorporate into their practice to improvise patient experience are-

 Artificial Intelligence (AI)

 Dentists, medical professionals, and healthcare workers today are already using various software for diagnosis and clinical decision-making, and proper treatment planning.
 What’s encouraging professionals to use AI is convenience and results without human errors.
 The incorporation of AI algorithms will enable Dentists to accumulate all health, neural network, and genomic data of each individual which can bring to light the most accurate and best treatment option for the patients in cases of emergency.

-The AI may also be useful in scheduling dental office tasks, reception tasks, and documentation smartly to free up the personnel from the non-important tasks to focus on other important matters to increase productivity in clinical practice.
-Such AI integrated approaches can become essential and standard practice culture in the future.
+The AI may also be useful in scheduling dental office tasks, reception tasks, and documentation smartly to free up the personnel from non-important tasks to focus on other important matters to increase productivity in clinical practice.
+Such AI-integrated approaches can become essential and standard practice culture in the future.
 AI also backs up the small possibilities of human errors.
-Hence, Artificial intelligence-powered softwares are now being accepted and widely used by many dentists.
+Hence, Artificial intelligence-powered software are now being accepted and widely used by many dentists.

 Augmented reality (AR)